American theater in the 1920s: Cinema

-In addition to live performance, Hollywood movies are also a key aspect of 1920s theatre history.
+In addition to live performance, Hollywood movies are also a key aspect of 1920s theater history.
 Although the first movie was made in the late 1800s, movies began to gain traction in the 1920s, which led to a decline in the popularity of theater.
 With over 20 studios by the end of the 1920s, the movie making industry released an average of 800 films a year during this decade, compared to today's average of 500.